TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 "...
 With whom are we waging war again?", Josee casually asked.

-"The Kingdom of Montelar", Nadia replied, "I've always wondered.
-The Montelar is our King's cousin.
+"The Kingdom of Habsvar", Nadia replied, "I've always wondered.
+The Habsvar is our King's cousin.
 Why are they fighting?"

 "...
 Because they're retarded", upon hearing Josee's words, the servants flinched.